ratatui/ratatui-website/src/tutorial/counter-async-app/actions.md

 [The Elm Architecture section](../../concepts/application-patterns/the-elm-architecture.md) of the documentation.

-We have learnt about enums JSON-editor tutorial.
-We are going to extend the counter application to include "Action"s using Rust's enum features.
+We have learnt about enums in JSON-editor tutorial.
+We are going to extend the counter application to include `Action`s using Rust's enum features.
 The key idea is that we have an `Action` enum that tracks all the actions that can be carried out by the `App`.
 Here's the variants of the `Action` enum we will be using: